 11. Information should be disclosed in the annual report when applying ISSB Standards if...
+(Select all that apply)

 - a.
 Omitting that information could reasonably be expected to influence investors' decisions - b.
 It could reasonably be expected to affect the company's cash flows - c.
 It exemplifies the values of the leadership team